Best Plate Carriers | Military, Law Enforcement, Budget

 Even with the plate carrier-mounted computer systems, it’s still recommended to have some type of admin pouch.
 Generally, you have enough real estate on a plate carrier to mount a vertical admin pouch to the left or right of the 3 mag shingle.

-To go along with admin, you need to have a pouch to secure your handheld communications radio.
+To go along with admin, you must have a pouch to secure your handheld communications radio.
 As with the vertical admin pouch, comms pouches are typically mounted to the left or right of the 3 mag shingle depending on your setup.
 Most will run radios on the non-dominant side of their plate carrier to allow easy access to their sidearm or manipulation of their primary weapon.

 In Conclusion